What does it mean to be in contempt?

 Taking photographs, filming and sketching (if intended for publication) are also prohibited in court.
 This includes not just inside the courtroom but anywhere within the court building and its precincts.
 Filming parties to proceedings as they arrive and leave the court house is also technically forbidden but in practice this rule is not enforced e.g. pictures of defendants and witnesses arriving and leaving the Royal Courts of Justice or the 'Old Bailey' are commonly shown.
 Regarding sketching, whilst sketching in court is prohibited if intended for publication, attending court, memorising proceedings and then making a sketch afterwards is permissible.

 Where court proceedings are open to the public and where there are no reporting restrictions in place journalists may now use live, text-based communications (e.g. email or Twitter) to communicate directly from courts in England and Wales where it is for the purpose of fair and accurate reporting.
 Anyone using electronic text is strictly bound by the restrictions on reporting court proceedings under the Contempt of Court Act 1981.
 Equipment should be unobtrusive, hand-held and silent.
+In Scotland permission for journalists to use live, text-based communications from court requires permission from the judge.

 In civil proceedings, relevant documents are released to the court by both parties, during the process of 'disclosure'.
 There is an implied undertaking on parties not to use documents disclosed in this way for any other purpose than the proceedings, except in limited circumstances, for example where the document has been read to or by the court or referred to at a hearing in open court.
 To do otherwise is likely to be a contempt.
 Similarly, a journalist publishing or broadcasting information emanating from such documents, knowing where it came from would be in contempt.